Spray Foam Insulation Cost Calculator

 What is a board foot, and why is it important for cost estimation?

-A board foot is a standard measurement unit used in spray foam insulation that accounts for area and thickness.
-One board foot equals one square foot of coverage at one inch of thickness.
-Knowing how many board feet your project requires is essential because spray foam is priced per board foot.
-For example, insulating 1000 sq ft at 3 inches of thickness equals 250 board feet per 100 sq ft or 3000 total board feet.
-The calculator uses this unit to deliver accurate material cost estimates based on your entered area and thickness.
+A board foot is a standard unit of measure that reference the area and thickness of insulation.
+One board foot is one square foot, one inch thick.
+It’s very important to know how many board feet your project will use, since spray foam is billed for per board foot.
+Example: 1000 sq ft of insulation at 3 inches thick translates to an R value of 250 board feet per 100 sq ft or 3000 board feet total.
+That figure is used by this calculator to obtain material weight estimates for construction projects based on Live Chat Estimate of Materials and Materialman hours Based on Area and Thickness of Application.

 -